What type of content do you primarily create?

 How much does a YouTuber with 1 million subscribers make?

 While it can vary wildly based on views and ad rates, one YouTuber with roughly a million subscribers reported making between $14,600 and $54,600 a month.
 In general, a YouTuber this size might expect to make between $2.50 and $10 for every thousand views they get, after YouTube takes its revenue share.
-Larger channels can also make hundreds of thousands of dollars between direct sales, brand deals, and memberships.
+Larger channels can also make hundreds of thousands of dollars between direct sales, brand deals, and channel memberships.

 How much does a YouTuber with 100k subscribers make?

-If a 100,000-subscriber channel regularly gets 100,000 views on their videos, they could make between $500 and $1,500 per video from AdSense.
-Those videos might also receive between $3,000 and $7,000 for a brand deal (though it could be lower), or even more if the channel sells their own products directly.
+If a 100,000-subscriber channel regularly gets 100,000 views, it could earn between $500 and $1,500 per video from AdSense.
+Those videos might also receive between $3,000 and $7,000 for a brand deal (though it could be lower), or even more if the channel sells its own products directly.
 This means a mid-sized YouTuber could potentially earn $40,000-$100,000 annually with consistent posting.

 How much money do YouTubers make per 1 million views?